phillipclarke29/CV/README.md

 - Designed, implemented, hosted and supported global case management software for the European Gaucher Alliance which tracks requests for charitable access treatment for children and adults across the world with Gaucher disease.
 - Built and sold an SMS school bus alert system based support parents of disabled children.
 - Created an MVP HR goal sharing application for Amelore Ltd.
-- Recruited and led a team of 17 developers building a multi - million pound cutting edge online service for a government department.
+- Recruited and led an agile team of 17 developers building a multi - million pound cutting edge online service for a government department.

 #### IT entrepreneur